Accounting Department @ TCC

 Transfer students who wish to pursue a four-year degree in Accounting

-should follow the degree program for Associate in Science in Business Administration.
+should follow the degree program for Associate of Science in Business Administration.

 Upon graduation, students transfer to the four-year college of their choice